katerinaelsasser/NailDeck/README.md

 * Customers can create a account, use the login, adjust account details on profile dashboard.
 * If users forget thier password, they can reset the password.
 * There is a contact form for users to contact the company.
+* Customers can leave a review of what they thought of the company.
+Reviews will be displayed when they are submitted.
 * List of products, including product categories display select products related to that list.
 * Products can be added, adjusted and removed from the shopping basket.
 * Customers can purchase products in their shopping basket.
 The checkout uses a Stripe API, this is where payment details will be process and a order will be placed.